gloria-gloglo23333/msc_cc_adv_project_VOTRIX/README.md

-**- Yansong is doing all the pineball collier, weather, sounds script.
-He also made the sheep model and cliff scence:**
+### - Yansong is doing all the pineball collier, weather, sounds script, who also made the sheep model and cliff scence:

 - Making the sheep scene(with Avatar Cliffs)